GPS Visualizer

 Zoom control

-By default, GPS Visualizer will request that Google or Yahoo add a pan/zoom control to your map; you can turn it off, but that will make navigation more difficult, so be careful.
+By default, GPS Visualizer will request that Google add a pan/zoom control to your map; you can turn it off, but that will make navigation more difficult, so be careful.

 [top]